 Fair Trade method

-This prompted the young researcher to develop a practical method which ensures that the use of algorithms elicits impartial answers to complex questions.
+This prompted the young researcher to develop a practical method aimed at incorporating fairness into the optimal solution of algorithmic outcomes.
 Helwegen based his Fair Trade method on causality.
-The method uses estimates to adjust causal links that arise from the combination of data and domain knowledge.
+The method uses estimates of causal relations that arise from the combination of data and domain knowledge.
 Helwegen says: ‘The underlying principle is that the outcome of the model must be the same if the parameter of a sensitive personal characteristic is switched, for example, a non-Western background for a Western background.’

 Helwegen spent a few months conducting theoretical research in an experimental setting, after which he wanted to test the model in practice.
 ‘I approached several organisations and companies to do this.
 The City of Amsterdam responded immediately as they recognised the problem.’

 Helwegen spoke to social domain experts at the City of Amsterdam and CBS.
 Hethen successfully tested his model on a sample selection of approximately 11,000 profiles of Dutch citizens who receive income support or have in the past been convicted for wrongly receiving benefit payments.
 He was given access to CBS’ System of Social Statistical Databases (SSB) for the experiment.
 The tests were conducted in the highly secure working environment of CBS under strict privacy conditions.